licht8/IPv4-calculator/README.md

 * Educational Tool:
   Offers a practical way for users to learn about IP addresses, subnetting, and network classes through hands-on interaction and immediate feedback on their inputs.

-* Compatibility:
-  Designed to run in a standard C++ environment, ensuring broad compatibility and ease of use across different systems.

 ## Dependencies
 [CMake (version 3.10 and above)](https://cmake.org/download/)